orion-rs/orion/README.md

 **Warning:** You should not use this for anything that requires confidence in security.

+Cryptographic functions implemented in Rust, with a simple API.

 Currently contains:
 * HMAC with SHA2(256, 384, 512).
 * HKDF with the above HMAC options.